johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 We uncovered the problem in our "race test" at the end of the last chapter.
 The triggering scenario for our problem, in basic terms, is: **we sent two requests, where the second request finished before the first one**.
 Our shared response channel just isn't prepared to handle this.
 It's well-behaved in the context of one-at-a-time requests: it subscribes and waits for a response, then unsubscribes.
 But in the face of multiple overlapping requests, its behavior is clearly incorrect.
 Let's try to describe why, as this will guide us to a solution.
 The problem is this: we can have only a single active *Faye subscription handler*<sup>1</sup> no matter how many messages we send (this is by definition, since we have a single channel).
 Each request causes us to overwrite the previous *Faye subscription handler* when we re-issue the `fayeClient.subscribe(...)` call.
 Moreover, that active one, with its built-in Observer, notifies **every** subscriber.

 > <sup>1</sup>The generic term "subscription handler" is unfortunately overloaded in our discussion.
-In the last chapter we introduced our nifty *observable subscription handler* (and its derivative, the *observable subscription handler factory*).
+In the last chapter we introduced our nifty *observable subscriber function* (and its derivative, the *observable subscription handler factory*).
 Here we're talking about a *Faye subscription handler*.
 These are two separate concepts, and we need to try to be very careful with our language.  **Especially** since we have been, and will continue to be, building objects that create a tight relationship between these two!
 I'll do my best to keep the terminology straight, and you please do too!

 ### Strategy for Solving the Multiplexing Challenge